wttat/af2-batch-cdk/README.md

 * Add alphafold2 job error check.

 ### 06/22/2022
-* Support Alpfadold v2.2.2,minor update,do not need upgrade.
+* Support Alphafold v2.2.2,minor update,do not need upgrade.

 ### 04/26/2022
 * You have to require s3 permissions first to deploy this solution.